Irin-mathew/AI-Football_Analysis-/README.md

 3. Calculates distance, speed, and other metrics based on position changes
 4. Generates visualizations and statistics for each detected player

+## Output Visualizations

+The Football Performance Analyzer provides powerful visual insights into player performance through intuitive visualizations.

+### Player Statistics & Selection Interface
+(Output1.png)
+The player selection interface allows coaches and analysts to:
+- Select individual players from the detected roster
+- View high-resolution cropped images of each player for easy identification
+- Access comprehensive performance metrics for the selected player including:
+  - Total distance covered during the match
+  - Average movement speed
+  - Maximum sprint speed
+  - Time-based performance trends

+This intuitive interface bridges the gap between raw data and actionable insights, making it easy to compare player performances and make informed decisions during training and match preparation.

+### Player Movement Heatmaps

+(Output2.png)
+The heatmap visualization provides a spatial analysis of player movement patterns:
+- Color intensity represents time spent in different areas of the pitch
+- Identifies player positioning tendencies and zone preferences
+- Highlights defensive coverage and attacking movement patterns
+- Shows participation in different phases of play

+Coaches can use these heatmaps to analyze positioning discipline, identify spatial weaknesses in formation, and recognize player movement patterns that might not be apparent from traditional statistics alone.

+These visual analytics transform complex tracking data into clear, actionable insights that can inform tactical decisions and player development strategies.

 ## Acknowledgments